 Real-Time alerts are one of the biggest advantages of using electronic surveys compared to regular surveys.
 No more “lost” surveys.
 Competition is more fierce than ever before, and listening to your customer might just be what you need to do for your business to dominate.
 Asking the perfect question at the right spot could be a home run for your business.
 If you can recover a customer who had a bad experience, they could end up being more valuable than customers that have average experiences.

 As with any tool, always remember, it’s as powerful or destructive as the person utilizing it.
 The analytics gathered should be studied, and strategies put in place to improve your business.
 Companies that lead in Customer Experience make more money and do so more predictably.

 By listening to, and engaging with your customers you can become a customer experience ninja!

 Service Systems partners with the brick-and-mortar retail industry.
 With a broad understanding of retailers pain points, we aim to complement and improve the retail experience by introducing various technology solutions that elevate a data-driven approach to retail business management and consumer engagement, ultimately forging the desired roadmap to success.

-If you are keen to learn how we can help you succeed, mail us firstname.lastname@example.org or call us +27872374783
+If you are keen to learn how we can help you succeed and make every year the year of the smiley, mail us firstname.lastname@example.org or call us +27872374783